Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 ### Notes

 M595 without any parameters reports the length of the movement queue and the number of per-motor movement objects allocated.

+## M596: Select movement queue number

+### Parameters
+* **Pnn** Required movement queue number.
+Queues are numbered 0 (the default queue), 1, ...

+### Notes
+This command is supported in RepRapFirmware 3.5 and later builds that can execute moves on different axis systems asynchronously, for example for concurrent printing of two or more different objects.
+It specifies that subsequent GCode commands should be routed to the specified movement queue and the tool associated with that queue.

+The number of available queues is firmware-dependent but will typically be 2.
+Before using a movement queue other than queue 0 it may be necessary to use M595 to increase the length of that queue, because the default length of movement queues other than the primary one may be quite short.

+At the start of a file print, queue 0 is selected automatically.

 ## M600: Filament change pause